raspberrypilearning/ambient-art/en/step_3.md

 --- task ---

+Find the comment `# Looped animation`.

+Enter the function call for your animation function.
+Remember this has to match the name you used when creating your function.

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 1
+line_highlights: 2
+---
+# Looped animation
+painting()
+--- /code ---

+--- /task ---

+--- task ---

 **Test** your code by clicking Run.

 You should see the first frame of your animation on the LED matrix.